 For millennia, human civilization has been defined by a persistent and universal struggle against aging, disease, and mortality.
-From the earliest mythologies to classical philosophies, societies envisioned elixirs of life, divine interventions, and mystical mechanisms capable of extending existence beyond natural biological limits.
-These narratives were not mere fantasies but symbolic expressions of humanity’s deep-seated drive to preserve consciousness, identity, and continuity across time.
+From the earliest mythologies to classical philosophies, societies envisioned elixirs of life, divine interventions, and mystical mechanisms capable of extending existence beyond natural biological limits, often intertwining spiritual belief with early attempts to explain biological decay and the fragility of the human condition.

 A powerful global movement has emerged around these developments, driven by governments, academic institutions, biotechnology companies, and visionary technologists.
-Billions of dollars are being invested into lifespan extension, age-related disease prevention, cellular rejuvenation, and the reversal of molecular damage accumulated over time.
-Longevity science has evolved from a niche academic interest into a strategic priority with profound implications for healthcare systems, economies, and human society itself.
+Billions of dollars are being invested into lifespan extension, prevention of age-related diseases, cellular rejuvenation strategies, and the repair or reversal of molecular damage accumulated over decades, reflecting a growing recognition of aging as a modifiable biological process.

 The Biological Basis of Aging